International Defence Conference 2025 To Kick Off On 16 February Alongside IDEX And NAVDEX

-(MENAFN- Mid-East Info) Event to run under the Theme“ Defence Reimagined: Innovation, Integration and Resilience”
+(MENAFN- Dubai PR Network) Event to run under the Theme ' Defence Reimagined: Innovation, Integration and Resilience'

 Organized by ADNEC Group in strategic partnership with the Ministry of Defense and in collaboration with the Tawazun Council, IDC serves as a global platform bringing together key decision makers, experts, and leaders from around the world.
 The event aims to promote collaboration among nations, institutions, and defence companies by discussing key global issues and threats and presenting innovative solutions to overcome future challenges.